EdwardoEkka/Topic-Modelling-LDA/README.md

 ## Step 3: Customize Stop Words (Optional)

-If you want to customize the stop words used for tokenization, you can edit the `stop_words` list in the script.
+If you wish to customize the stop words used for tokenization, you can edit the `stop_words` list in the script.
 Add or remove words based on your requirements.

 ```python
 stop_words = [